kmdiogo/ScreepPack/README.md

 - output_directory: The directory where the flattened screep files will be sent
 - flatten_separator: What character the flattener will use to separate directories.
 For example, if flatten_separator is '.', then the file located in path 'Roles/Harvester.js' will be flattened to the file name 'Roles.Harvester'
-- screeps_folder The root directory of where your Screeps source code resides
+- screeps_folder: The root directory of where your Screeps source code resides
 - ignore_files: An array of names of files to ignore

 ## Running the script